Some Sass

 Some Sass adds decorators for color variables where they are used.

-These are the recommended settings:
+These are the recommended settings if you're just getting started.

 {